Chewy Oatmeal Raisin Cookies

 - 3/4 cup of raisins

 - In a small bowl add the raisins and cover with water.
 Let them sit for five minutes.
 This will help plump them up.
+Make sure you drain them well and let them dry out on a paper towel.

 - In a large bowl, cream together the butter, brown sugar, egg and vanilla until smooth and creamy.
 In a separate small bowl, whisk together the flour, baking soda, cinnamon, nutmeg, and salt.
 Add the dry ingredients to the butter/sugar mixture.
 Blend until combined.
 Stir in the oats and raisins.